Islam-hady9/Islam-Abdelhady-Resume/README.md

 # About

 Computer Science student at the Faculty of Computers and Information, Assiut University with a fervent interest in utilizing machine learning, deep learning, data science, and data analysis to create innovative solutions.
 Proficient in various programming languages, including C, C++, Java, C#, and Python, I possess valuable problem-solving skills and hands-on experience in ASP.NET MVC and Flask.
 Beyond technical expertise, I excel in teaching, work cooperation, and team leadership.
 Currently working as a Programming & AI Instructor, I teach children programming in languages such as Scratch and Python, imparting knowledge on artificial intelligence.
+Additionally, I am passionate about fostering the next generation's interest in technology and education, and as a Programming Educational Content Creator for Kids and Teens, I develop engaging content to teach Python programming concepts to young learners.
 Eager to collaborate with talented professionals and contribute to meaningful advancements in the field of computer science.

 # Contact